Good Manufacturing Practices (GMP) is a system to ensure that the product manufactured is produced consistently with high quality standards.

 8. Personnel and hygiene:

 The pharmaceutical industry produces life-saving drugs.
-The first step to achieving this is to make sure cleanliness in the workplace.
+The first step to achieving this is to make sure of cleanliness in the workplace.
 The contamination of drugs can be life-threatening.
 To avoid these proper standards should be in place.
 Proper hygiene practices should be in place to protect the drug from contamination, cross-contamination, and mix-ups.

 Quality control is one of the most important principles of GMP.
 To check the quality and efficacy of a drug product Quality control plays an important role.
 The quality control checks major area such as API, packing material, in-process check parameters, and finish product.
 Quality control checks major quality attributes and releases the product with a quality certificate.